liangzheng816/OfficeDocs-SharePoint/migration/SPMT-settings.md

     - **3** if you're DoD
     - **2** if you're GCC high
     - **0** if you use the Worldwide consumer cloud
-3. Double-click "microsoft.sharepoint.migrationtool.advancedapp.exe" to start SPMT.
+3. Double-click "microsoft.sharepoint.migrationtool.advancedapp.exe" to start the SPMT.

 ## Allow or prevent a Custom Script (NoScript)